Airbus A340: Government and VIP service

+Other uses

 In 2013, Snecma announced that they planned to use the A340 as a flying testbed for the development of a new open rotor engine.
 This test aircraft is forecast to conduct its first flight in 2019.
 Open rotor engines are typically more fuel-efficient but noisier than conventional turbofan engines; introducing such an engine commercially has been reported as requiring significant legislative changes within engine approval authorities due to its differences from contemporary jet engines.
 The engine, partly based on the Snecma M88 turbofan engine used on the Dassault Rafale, is being developed under the European Clean Sky research initiative.

-In January 2021, Lufthansa, which was the largest remaining operator by then, announced that their entire Airbus A340-600 fleet will be retired with immediate effect and not return to service in the wake of the COVID-19 pandemic.
-Ultimately, Lufthansa reactivated their A340-600s in the summer of 2022, while remaining committed to operating the smaller Airbus A340-300.
-Later in 2021, the Portuguese charter carrier HiFly landed an A340 in Antarctica for the first time in history.